robdmc/consecution/docs/ref/consecution.rst

         def process(self, item):
             self.push(item)

-All notes acquire a `.push()` method when they are wired into a pipeline.
+All nodes acquire a `.push()` method when they are wired into a pipeline.
 You can call this method anywhere in your class except in the `.begin()` method.
 The `.push(item)` method will take its argument and send it to the `.process()` methods of the nodes that are immediately downstream in your pipeline graph.